Tuesday, April 05, 2016

 Why Robertson College?

 LR: The Community Support Worker program at Robertson College is a one year program that includes diverse training for clinical settings, as well as in social work settings.
-The program includes 975 hours of in class lectures / exercises, as well as lab hours and practicum.
-As well, the program starts monthly until October 2016 so you can start whenever you want!
+The program includes 43 weeks (860 hours) of lectures/exercises, in addition there is a 4 week (160 hour) practicum.
+As well, the online program starts monthly so you can start whenever you want!

 Are you interested in learning more about the Community Support Worker program?
 The program is currently available at our Winnipeg, Calgary, and Edmonton ground campuses as well as Online.
 Contact your campus now to receive more information!